Alfresco/docs-alfresco/search-enterprise/3.0/upgrade/index.md

 ![upgraded-environment]({% link search-enterprise/images/elasticsearch-upgrading-2.png %})

-> **Note:** You may need to use the Elasticsearch Re-indexing application to update to the latest changes.
+> **Note:** You may need to use the Elasticsearch Re-indexing application to update to the 3.1 changes.
 After that, new and updated documents will be uploaded to the Elasticsearch index by the Elasticsearch connector service using ActiveMQ messages.